 Note that the maximum LTV ratio authorized on a conventional loan cash-out refi is 80%.
 This means you must have at least 20% equity, and you also must pay closing costs.

 FHA cash-out refinance requirements are less stringent than for conventional loans.
 The minimum credit score is 500, and the maximum LTV is 80%.
-You also must pay closing costs and mortgage insurance to refinance FHA loans with cash out.
+You also must pay closing costs and mortgage insurance to refinance a FHA loan with cash out.
+You may be eligible for cash out refinancing with FHA.

 If you have an FHA loan, you may be eligible for the FHA streamline refinance program.
-With this refi, you may not need a full credit check, and the lender may not verify your income.
+With this bad credit refinance loan you may not need a full credit check, and the lender may not verify your income.
 There is less paperwork, and no home appraisal is required.
 You need to pay closing costs, but they are lower than a regular refinance.

 For those with a VA loan, the VA’s interest rate reduction refinance loan is a streamline loan program for current VA homeowners.
 There is no minimum credit score required, and you don’t have to offer income documentation or pay for a home appraisal.
 You need to pay a VA funding fee that is .5% of the new loan amount.